Bus Garage Renovation Proposal

 -

-No. Although propositions approved by voters in the last two years total a maximum of $1.7 million we were authorized to spend, the district has spent close to nothing to acquire its six electric buses.
-The district accessed a grant program offered by the New York State Energy Research and Development Authority and other state Education Department aid to purchase the six buses for roughly $13,000 each.
+No. Although propositions approved by voters in the last two years total a maximum of $1.7 million we were authorized to spend, the district has spent very little to acquire its six electric buses.
+The district accessed a grant program offered by the New York State Energy Research and Development Authority and other state Education Department aid to purchase its first two buses at roughly $13,000 each.
+The following four will cost the district roughly $60,000 each – more than anticipated due to the state changing its reimbursement rate.
 Those buses are all under warranty, as well, and repairs they have needed or will need in the future are covered.

 Proposition 3